manthan5897/manthan-cli-project2/README.md

 Above instruction will also be shown to you before you start with the first question.

-So, let's begin and get how well do you know me...!!!
+So, let's begin and get how well do you know about CRICKET...!!!